Envision Healthcare at Home

 Reality: Hospice is for people with a life limiting illness who have approximately six months of life remaining.

-Myth: Hospice gives all patients strong mor phone and makes them unable to interact with loved ones.
+Myth: Hospice gives all patients strong morphine and makes them unable to interact with loved ones.

 Reality: Hospice provides pain management in various ways to patients in need.
 Hospice works with the patient and family to find the best solution possible.

-Envision shall honor Washington & Colorado state law and shall honor our hospice patients’ wishes regarding end of life.
+Envision shall honor our patients’ wishes through Washington’s “Death With Dignity” & Colorado’s “Medical Aid In Dying” options, and shall honor our hospice patients’ wishes regarding end of life while adhering to state laws and requirements.
 No patient will be denied medical care or treatment because of the patient’s participation of medical aid in dying.
 We will continue to provide quality end-of-life care, symptom management and services to patients and families with the goal of providing excellent patient care, safe and comfortable dying and positive life closure.

 Volunteer